arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on **Wednesday 12/06/2017 22:21 (UTC)**.
+The last change was detected on **Thursday 12/07/2017 03:10 (UTC)**.
 New changes are picked up hourly.

 ### The code